 FOR US HEALTHCARE PROFESSIONALS ONLY

-Dose can be modified for adverse reaction management1
+Dose can be modified for adverse reaction mitigation

-DUVYZAT may cause adverse reactions, which may necessitate a dosage modification if any of the following occur1:
+DUVYZAT may cause adverse reactions, which may necessitate a dosage modification if any of the following occur:

 • Platelet count <150 x 109/L verified by 2 assessments 1 week apart